24 Isolation Books and Thrillers to Binge-Read Now

 Following their escape, they find acclimating to normal life to be challenging, especially for the little boy.
 This story will pull on your heartstrings and leave you in tears.

-Even though the saying is “the book is better”, the movie adaptation of this book was really good.
+Even though the saying is “the book is better”, the movie adaptation of this contemporary fiction book was really good.
 There are only a few other book adaptations I would add to that list.
-If you haven’t read this one yet, you need to add it to your list.
+If you haven’t read this book about motherhood yet, you need to add it to your list.

 The Odyssey is one of my all-time favorite books and I think I read Du’Laires Book of Greek Myths more than any other book when I was in middle school.
 Which means I ADORED Circe!